Benefits of Olive OilJuly 6th, 2016

-Olive oil—which is made by cold-pressing olives to extract the liquid—heralds a number of life-promoting benefits, including lowering the risk of many diseases.
-It’s also now understood as a component of weight loss when it’s included as part of a healthy diet, such as the Mediterranean Diet, of which olive oil is a huge hallmark.
-The Mediterranean Diet is inspired by the healthy lifestyle and eating habits of people living in the sea region who have very little disease and longer lifespans.
+Olive oil—which is made by cold-pressing olives to extract the liquid—is an essential component of any healthy diet, especially the Mediterranean Diet, which was inspired by the healthy lifestyle and eating habits of people living in the sea region who have very little disease and longer lifespans.

 Less oxidative stress

 Olive oil is rich in antioxidants, which have been at the forefront of a lot of buzz lately, especially related to their direct effect on health and aging.
-Vitamin E is the most prominent antioxidant found in olive oil and has also been directly linked to a reduction in cancer rates.
+Vitamin E is the most prominent antioxidant found in olive oil.

 As well, olive oil is unmatched by other plant oils when it comes to a concentration of monounsaturated fats.
 This type of fat doesn’t oxidize in the body and cause the cellular damage that other unhealthy polyunsaturated fats do.
 Deoxidizing the body can reduce the harmful effects of aging and provide various other health benefits such as reducing mental stress.